Skip to Content

 4. Take a hike in Winchcombe

 Winchcombe is a hub for walkers in the Cotswolds, and the annual Winchcombe Walking Festival is a great opportunity to explore its scenic surroundings on a guided walk.
-This year’s festival takes place from 17–19 May, and has walks at different lengths and difficulty levels, including one to the site where the Winchcombe meteorite hit and a history walk to Sudeley Castle.
+This year’s festival takes place from 16–18 May, and has walks at different lengths and difficulty levels, including one along a pilgrim route to Hailes Abbey and another following the 21-mile Winchcombe Way.

 5. Try wild swimming